Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 **Animation properties**
 There can be multiple animations simultaneously, for instance you can scale the POI while rotate it as well.

+**NOTE: Sound:** An audio file can be a Prefab by itself, or be part of a large Prefab.
+In either case, the POI should have an animation node.
+When the animation plays, the audio file will play as well.

 * **New animation:** Create a new animation.
 * **Remove:** Delete the animtion from the POI.